KunalSharma108/Recipe-Project/README.md

 ## Overview

-The Recipe Project is a simple web application featuring a responsive design that allows users to browse through a variety of food options and discover recipes based on their preferences.
+The Recipe Project is a simple web application that allows users to browse through a variety of food options and discover recipes based on their preferences.
 Whether you're a seasoned chef or a beginner in the kitchen, you'll find something tasty to try.

 ## Features